 Nor is whatever wisdom to be assumed necessarily at God’s timing, nor may it be wisdom at all, but will reveal itself through man as guile, and dishonesty.

-Adam and Eve’s beingness is acted out through Satan’s vision—power unrestricted and curbed by only Satan’s reasonings—“ye shall be like gods [like us].”
+Reaching and grasping out of season instead of receiving* from God, Adam and Eve’s beingness is acted out through Satan’s vision—power unrestricted and curbed by only Satan’s reasonings—“ye shall be like gods [like him].”

 *The Way emphasizes receiving, harvesting, and bounty, but not necessarily for wealth.
 The biblical standard is bounty, unlike the Sadducees who coveted wealth.

 The Mind becomes tainted, for the proposal is a deceit the mind has accepted and acted upon.
 The Emotions of the soul nature, too, will be run through a rugged course.
 The standards and requirements of the earthly journey have now been altered.
-Mankind’s knowledge and power will mimic Satan’s character, as will later manifest within Cain.
+Too often Mankind’s knowledge and power will mimic Satan’s character, as will later manifest within Cain.

 What do you attribute?